U.S. pre-paid card providers angle for slice of stimulus check action -industry groups

 The U.S. government already disburses Social Security and other benefits using pre-paid cards such as Comerica Bank's Direct Express, and recipients pay no fees to have the benefits uploaded, but may incur fees in using the cards.

-Another source said the industry groups expected the Treasury to make a decision on pre-paid card providers once it had completed delivery the direct deposit payments.
-The precise timeline for issuing the paper checks remains unclear, but Treasury Secretary Mnuchin on Sunday told CNN that checks had not yet been delivered.
+Another source said the industry groups expected the Treasury to make a decision on pre-paid card providers once it had completed delivery of the direct deposit payments.

+A Treasury official on Thursday confirmed the agency had begun mailing checks to eligible recipients, but it remained unclear how long it expected the entire payment process to take.

+Treasury did not respond to requests for comment on the negotiations, but an official told Reuters in an email that the agency deposited more than 80 million payments of $147 billion in less than three weeks.

 Brian Tate, chief executive of the Innovative Payments Association, said he hopes the Treasury moves quickly to allow pre-paid card providers to distribute stimulus funds, but declined to comment on the detail of the discussions.